 Dr. Daniel Hoover has a rare combination of skills that adds to the depth of knowledge that he passes onto his patients and students.
-He is a doctor of Chiropractic, Licensed Acupuncturist, Certified Chiropractic Sports Physician, Master Herbalist, 5th degree black belt in Shaolin Kempo, and the Chief Tai Chi Chuan instructor at the School of Healing Martial Arts™.
+He is a doctor of Chiropractic, a Certified Chiropractic Sports Pactitioner (®), Licensed Acupuncturist, Master Herbalist, 5th degree black belt in Shaolin Kempo, and the Chief Tai Chi Chuan instructor at the School of Healing Martial Arts™.

 In an effort to share a more comprehensive holistic approach to healing, Dr. Hoover founded the SOHMA Integrative Health Center™ located in Long Beach, California.
 He is passionate about patient centered care, research, and combing ancient wisdom with modern practices.

 After studying and teaching the martial arts for many years Dr. Hoover decided it was time to learn how to heal with his hands.
 He found it fascinating that many of the points used to strike an opponent are the same points used to treat injuries and illness with acupuncture.
 This understanding is what sparked his interest in the healing arts and further exploration into the concept of Yin and Yang and Tai Chi Chuan.
 Dr. Hoover first became a licensed massage therapist and worked for two doctors of Chiropractic.
 It was there he first witnessed the true power of natural healing through Chiropractic, Acupuncture, and massage therapy.
 He wanted to learn more.
 Dr. Hoover continued his education by studying herbs at the School of Natural Healing where he earned a Masters in Herbology.

 Dr. Hoover is very passionate about studying and teaching the martial arts and healing arts.
 He really enjoys playing beach volleyball, basketball, playing goal keeper in soccer, kayaking, snorkeling and going on hikes.
 Dr. Hoover also enjoys reading and gardening.